rkoshak/sensorReporter/README.md

 Parameters within this section will be the default for all sensors and actuator.
 Sensors and actuators can override the default if they specifie the same parameter.
 This is useful when many sensors of the same type with similar parameters are used.
-E. g. set `TempUnit` for all DhtSensors:
+E. g. set the default for `TempUnit` so the DhtSensors don't need to specifie it repetitive:

 ```yaml
 DEFAULT: